DMP x CDP x CRM: Strategic Differences and Benefits

 2.2 million terabytes.
 This is how much data is moved around the world every day according to the American consulting firm Gartner.
-In 2020 alone, 40 trillion gigabytes were generated.

 Despite such high numbers and the market potential conferred by the use of Big Data for decision making, the amount of national corporations using this technology is still very low.
 In 2019, it was only 4%, still according to Gartner.

 If your company intends to work with data to maximize results, reduce costs, and optimize processes, know that there are many possible tools, including DMP, CDP, and CRM.

 However, it is very important to know well the current legislation for your business regarding the use of customer data, so that your company can establish partnerships and always work within the law, without the risk of fines.

 Continue to read and understand what DMP, CDP and CRM platforms are and how they can benefit your business.

 Data Management Platform (DMP) is a technology that collects and assembles anonymous customer data from different sources to visualize it in an organized and standardized way in order to create audience segmentation for advertising campaigns.